 You can also charge this inexpensive device in a hostel dorm instead of leaving your smartphone behind.

-Yes, I know that an International AC Plug Adapter Set might be lame, but they are practical Christmas gifts for backpackers. .
+Yes, I know that an International AC Plug Adapter Set might be lame, but they make practical gifts.

 There are many all-in-one plug adapters, and most even include dual usb ports too.